We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 What is olive bread?

-Olive bread is overall healthy for you in reasonable quantities.
+This recipe is healthy for you in reasonable quantities.
 It contains a lot of protein and fiber to give you energy and keep you full.
-Scroll down to the end of the recipe card below to see the full nutrition facts for this olive bread recipe.
+Scroll down to the end of the recipe card below to see the full nutrition facts.

 Are black olives good for you?